 #1: video-current-time (demo)

-This mechanism simply loads the video in an HTML5 video tag and sets the currentTime property of the loaded video to scrub it when scrolling.
-We do not specifically extract out frames from the video, instead, we just let the normal video playing experience on the web take care of it and see how it does.
+video, instead, we just let the normal video playing experience on the web take care of it and see

 This somewhat worked out on high-end devices (such as my 15” Macbook Pro) especially with a not-too-high quality video, or perhaps as long as the browser is fast and powerful enough to be able to quickly seek back and forth and paint the frames out of the provided video.
 But it can’t be trusted beyond that.
 As expected, on mobile devices (even on a decently well-to-do phone such as a Oneplus 5 which I use as my primary mobile device), this was quite miserable with no frame updates happening when the scrolling is in motion, till the UI thread has had the breathing room to update pixels on the page.
 I also have a hunch that the browser (tested on Chrome 78 for Android) may be purposefully doing things (mobile optimisations?) that it doesn’t do on the desktop version that makes this mechanism not work well on the mobile browser.